3 Ingredient Homemade Peppermint Bark Recipe | Great Gift!

 Making peppermint bark is quick, easy, and doesn't require fancy equipment-just a double boiler, a sheet pan, and some parchment paper.
 It's a budget-friendly way to create something that looks and tastes like it came from a gourmet candy shop.
 Plus the options are endless, use milk chocolate, semi-sweet chocolate, or a blend.

-Common Questions About This Peppermint Bark Recipe
+Frequently Asked Questions About This Peppermint Bark Recipe

 The best chocolate for peppermint bark depends on your taste.
 Dark chocolate and semi-sweet chocolate provide a rich base layer, while white chocolate chips make the top layer visually stunning and creamy.